Shoegaze: The Scene That Celebrates Itself

-Notable meeting places included Syndrome, a weekly indie club on Oxford Street, and venues such as the Camden Falcon, the Borderline, and the Underworld.
-Outside London, shoegaze bands often toured together, and when the music press eventually took notice, the scene was quickly named and sensationalized.
+Members of the scene often attended each other's concerts, shared producers and labels (Creation, 4AD), and adopted similar approaches to album artwork.
+Notable meeting places included Syndrome, a weekly indie club on Oxford Street, as well as venues such as the Camden Falcon and the Borderline.
+Outside London, the bands often toured together, and when the music press eventually took notice, the scene was quickly named and sensationalised.

-The phrase "The Scene That Celebrates Itself" was coined by Melody Maker journalist Steve Sutherland on June 8, 1991, in a review of a Moose concert at the Camden Falcon.
-Sutherland noted that he was more struck by the audience than by the music, as the crowd was filled with members of similar bands applauding the performance.
-Originally intended as a compliment, the phrase was soon used pejoratively by the music press to portray the scene as idle, narcissistic, homogeneous, and detached from the working-class energy that had defined earlier British rock movements.
-The shoegaze musician was ultimately caricatured as the "alpha student", a skinny, middle-class undergraduate with acne, wearing a bleach-faded T-shirt with blue and white circles, and carrying a copy of My Bloody Valentine's Isn't Anything under his arm.
+The phrase "The Scene That Celebrates Itself" was coined by Melody Maker journalist Steve Sutherland on June 8, 1991, in a review of a Moose concert at the Camden Underworld.
+He observed that the audience was filled with members of similar bands, including Damon Albarn from Blur, Miki Berenyi (Lush), Andrew Sherriff (Chapterhouse), and Mark Gardener (Ride).
+Although Sutherland later noted that the term was intended as a compliment—reflecting his impression that the bands regularly attended each other's performances, which was unusual at the time—it was soon used derisively by the music press.

-Beyond the core acts, The Scene also included avant-pop group Stereolab and short-lived indie rock band See See Rider, both of which frequently exchanged members with Moose.
-Other associated acts included Thousand Yard Stare, Revolver, Th' Faith Healers, and early Blur.
-The press also frequently linked Catherine Wheel, Curve, Cranes, Silverfish, and Pale Saints to the movement, even if they had few or no ties to the London club scene.
+Beyond the core groups, the scene also included artists such as avant-pop band Stereolab, which frequently exchanged members with Moose, Th' Faith Healers, and early Blur.
+In addition, the press also associated Catherine Wheel, Curve, Cranes, Silverfish, and Pale Saints with the movement, even if they had few or no ties to the London club scene.

-Blur's first single, "She's So High" (1991), exhibited traces of shoegaze influence.
-However, Damon Albarn later denied any connection with the scene, stating that the band simply knew many of the musicians involved.
-The term "shoegaze" is said to have been coined by Andy Ross, Blur's manager, as a mocking reference to the other bands.
-Blur later adopted a brighter, pop-oriented sound with songs such as "Popscene" (1992), which foreshadowed the emergence of Britpop.

 The arrival of grunge

 In 1991, after winning Melody Makers end-of-year readers' poll for Best Band, Ride appeared on the magazine's January cover, which proclaimed them "Your Brightest Hope for a Grand New Year."
-The group's extensive touring and the success of their fourth EP, Today Forever, further eleveted their profile and led to an appearance on Top of the Pops.
-While this moment marked shoegaze’s brief entry into mainstream culture, declining sales soon underscored the genre’s limited mass appeal.
+The group's extensive touring and the success of their fourth EP, Today Forever, further elevated their profile and led to an appearance on Top of the Pops.
+While this moment marked shoegaze's brief entry into mainstream culture, Ride's declining sales soon underscored the genre's limited mass appeal.